 It’s often said that Corgi mixes look like Corgis in fancy dress as the other breed.

-That’s because Corgis carry a genetic mutation for dwarfism, and if their mixed breed offspring inherit it, they will have the characteristic short Corgi legs.
+That’s because Corgis carry a genetic mutation for dwarfism.
+If their mixed breed offspring inherit it, they will have the same short Corgi legs.

-Corgis are another herding breed, which means Golden Corgi puppies might also have a strong herding instinct.
+Corgis are another herding breed.
+So, Golden Corgi puppies might also have a strong herding instinct.

 This means they might chase smaller pets and even small children, and even nip at their ankles to round them up.
 They might also have difficulty relaxing at home if their human family isn’t all together.